Skip to main content

 • Ability to provide evidence through digital means

 Many of the changes can be addressed through your institution’s LMS.
 A robust system will be digital-first and able to collect and store data securely, making any required evidence accurate and ready for submission purposes.
-It can also help educators, students and administrators become digitally savvy.
+It can also help educators, students and administrators become digitally savvy and act as a central place to store all course and program data to better support students, staff and teachers.

 Edtech and Personalized-Learning Integration